Eligibility criteria

 Judges will be looking for evidence of innovation and a sense of distinctiveness that adds to an event’s appeal to the visitor.
 Please also provide evidence of the profile this brings to the local community and the contribution the event makes to Lancashire.

-• A full service hotel – that must include a reception/ check-in area, restaurant, bar, dinner and breakfast
+• A full service hotel – that should include a reception/ check-in area and breakfast as well as a restaurant/ provision for dinner where there is a market need

-• Likely to offer a minimum of 35 bedrooms.
-However, a business with fewer than 35 bedrooms can apply if it is a full service hotel with extensive facilities
+• Offers a minimum of 35 bedrooms.
+However, a business with fewer than 35 bedrooms can apply if it is a full service hotel with extensive facilities and consider themselves appropriate for this category.

 • A serviced accommodation business may consider this category, Small Hotel of the Year or B&B and Guest House of the Year – choosing the category that best suits their business and only entering one